 Website | StartMail.com |

-The Netherlands is a good jurisdiction for privacy and StartMail aims to keep as little data as possible to run their operations.
+StartMail is based in the Netherlands, which is a good jurisdiction for privacy.
+In addition, StartMail aims to keep as little data as possible to run their operations.
 Unlike most other secure email providers, StartMail handles encryption server-side, rather than in the browser – see their white paper explaining why.

-StartMail’s strong encryption features and unlimited email aliases make it a great option for those who primarily use desktop devices for their email communications.
-If you're looking for a secure email provider that offers robust encryption and the convenience of managing multiple email identities, StartMail could be the perfect fit for you.
+StartMail’s strong encryption features and unlimited email aliases make it a great option for moving sensitive data by email.
+If you’re looking for a secure email provider that offers robust encryption and the convenience of managing multiple email identities, StartMail could be the perfect fit for you.

 + Pros